TOPICS COVERED IN THIS ARTICLE:

 What follows is a description of the settings on the Import Lead form.
 Some of these you will need to configure after for the import.
 Others, in a majority of cases, can be left with their default values.

-Most commonly leads are uploaded to the Lead Warehouse.
+Most leads are uploaded to the Lead Warehouse.
 If you use the direct mail feature, you may be uploading Direct Mail Records, which are stored in a separate database.
 Click here for more about Direct Mail.

 Click the Choose File button to find the spreadsheet containing lead data on your computer.
 When you click the button, a File Upload dialog will pop up.